metrorailings/OwlBlog/content/posts/week-12-insights-1.md

 Randall Cobb is turning up and getting hot.

 Rams working six-man offensive lines against the Packers front while executing the hurry-up offense...it's actually working well.
+Wouldn't be surprised to see them run the same type of offense to open the second half.

+As expected, the Rams tried to run the same type of offense, but it didn't pan out.
+A negative run on first-down kind of doomed things early.